TL;DR

 Loyalty rarely pays in the insurance world, even with the new FCA rules.
 Your current insurer's renewal price is just their opening offer.
 The single most effective way to save money is to compare the market every single year.

 However, trawling through dozens of websites is time-consuming and confusing.
-This is where an expert broker like WeCovr provides immense value.
-As an FCA-authorised broker, we are not tied to any single insurer.
+This is where a WeCovr specialist or one of our trusted broker partners provides immense value.
+As FCA-authorised broker, WeCovr specialists or trusted broker partners are not tied to any single insurer.
 Our role is to represent you.

 We use our expertise and technology to instantly compare policies from a wide panel of leading UK insurers, from major household names to specialist providers.
 We find the policy that offers the best combination of price and cover for your specific needs, whether it's for a private car, a commercial van, or a whole business fleet.
 And this service costs you nothing.